Trimorphic Protennoia: The Third Descent

 The speaker is the word in the ineffable voice and light that came from the great speech of the mother.
 The speaker reveals its mysteries to the reader, who is considered a brother or sister.
 The speaker then came three times: once as the voice's speech, then as the word, and finally as light.
 The speaker delivered the reader to various entities, and the reader was given the five seals from the light of the mother.
 The speaker wore Jesus and took him from the cross to his father's house.
 The text ends with the speaker proclaiming the ineffable five seals (a Sethian baptismal rite) to live in the reader and for the reader to live in it.

 Similarities with other texts

 The content of the text is Sethian and, thus, shares beliefs with other Sethian Gnostic works, such as the Apocryphon of John, Zostrianos, Holy Book of the Great Invisible Spirit, and Three Steles of Seth.

+The first-person pronouncements are similar to those in The Thunder, Perfect Mind.

+Buckley (2010) notes similarities with Mandaean baptism (masbuta) as described in Mandaean texts.